Symptoms of IBS: Excessive Gas Or Flatulence

-Many people with IBS experience excessive gassiness.
-It can be a major source of embarrassment and discomfort.
-And the resulting stress can have a negative impact on the quality of life and productivity.
+Many people with irritable bowel syndrome (IBS) have excessive gassiness (flatulence).
+Excess gas can be embarrassing and uncomfortable.
+And the resulting stress can have a negative impact on a person’s quality of life and productivity.1

 It is not clear why IBS causes excessive gas.
-Most people with IBS actually do not produce more gas but are more aware of normal amounts of gas.
+Actually, it seems that most people with IBS do not produce more gas but are simply more aware of normal amounts of gas.1,2

 Treating excessive gas is hard because no single treatment works for everyone.
 Foods that give someone else gas may not bother you.
-And therapies that relieve gas for someone else may not help you.
-Talk to your doctor to determine the right treatment for you.
+And treatments that relieve gas for someone else may not help you.
+Talk to your doctor to determine the right treatment for you.2

 What causes excessive gas?

 The amount of gas you produce depends on your diet and other individual factors.
-There are two main sources of gas in the intestine:2
+There are 2 main sources of gas in the intestine: swallowed air and bacteria produced in the gut.2-4

 Air swallowing